Max-7777/approximating-pi-visual-and-graph-representation-java/README.md

 # approximating-pi-visual-and-graph-representation
 Java project that tries to approximate the value of pi with probability.

+Files included are the .java files, processing graphics library and font (open project in IDE)

 INSTRUCTIONS:

 ◘ Press '1' and '2' to switch between circle/points and graph representation